Information & Resources

 STEP 3: WAIT TO BE MATCHED

-After administering a housing assessment, a Skilled Assessor will enter the information into the Homeless Management Information System (HMIS).
+After administering a housing assessment, a Housing Resource Specialist will enter the information into the Homeless Management Information System (HMIS).
 Put simply, this is an online database that centralizes information (e.g., available housing units, applicant eligibility, etc.).

 Though each applicant's individual wait time will vary, the process of matching a person/family to a housing program is as follows: